Fowler Avenue Connection

 Paving paradise

-by Bozeman, over 2 years ago
+by Bozeman, about 4 years ago

 Diplomacy doesn’t work in Bozeman.
 The agenda is set.
 Human hegemony will continue to reign supreme—as the city systematically murders the last of our local ecological habitats, stomping out our collective cultural nature-based heritage.
 Nobody will want to live here someday.
 Because every decision is myopic and nearsighted.
 Why not raise extra money and create an artistic and nature-based thoroughfare that people far and wide will want to visit and enjoy?
 Instead of the anxiety ridden plans for speed and efficiency.
 The death knell of our joy and purpose and happiness.